 All three parasitic STIs are fairly common, and all three can be cured with treatment.

-Trichomoniasis is sometimes called trich.
+You may have heard trichomoniasis referred to as trich.
 It often has very few symptoms or none at all.
 This is one reason why getting tested is important.

 For people with vaginas, the symptoms can include: